Network In Action franchise opportunities in the B2B Space

 Once groups have been built out our franchise owners monitor the scoreboard monthly to see who needs to get more engaged and where they can help.
 This usually includes communicating with a few members the first week of each month either a phone call, email or quick meeting.
 This call is a great time to show the member just how much you truly care about their success and that you are proactively working for them.

-In seven short months Sean has built out two successful networking groups right near his home and taken three extended vacations back home to California.
+In seven short months Sean has built out two successful business networking groups right near his home and taken three extended vacations back home to California.
 Most importantly he has been available to his son and enjoys the time he can now spend with him.
 We think there are a myriad of reasons to look further at a Network In Action franchise.

 If you love helping people and enjoy personal interaction and developing meaningful relationships then a NIA franchise may be just the fit.